 The Mizuno Shaft Optimizer and Swing DNA system has been the industry’s leading fitting system at local golf club level since its introduction in 2009.
 As the shaft itself measures all our data, the fitter doesn’t have to own expensive cameras or lasers – so you can be fitted by a local golf professional.

-There are now more than 500 Mizuno Swing DNA centres across Europe – all able to find your unique iron specification.
+There are now more than 1,200 Mizuno Swing DNA centres across Europe – all able to find your unique iron specification.
 In just 10 minutes Mizuno’s Swing DNA system can shortlist the best matched 3 irons shafts – from over 40 options.
 With another 20 minutes you can test the outcomes and identify the set make up best suited to your unique Mizuno Swing DNA.
-Just 5-7 days (parts allowing) later your unique iron set can be ready for despatch from our assembly line in Scotland.
+Just 5-7 working days parts allowing (for most retailers) later your unique iron set can be ready for despatch from our assembly line in Scotland.

 We found 6 hardcore golfers who bought their irons off the shelf rather than use up valuable playing time.